Table of Contents

 6. Help To Improve Bone Health

-Figs are high in calcium, magnesium, and phosphorus, all of which are beneficial to bone health.
-Figs are particularly high in calcium, containing 3.2 times more than other fruits, according to some studies.
+Figs are high in calcium, magnesium, and phosphorus, all beneficial to bone health.
+According to some studies, figs are particularly high in calcium, containing 3.2 times more than other fruits.

 Potassium can help to prevent calcium output in the urine, which is induced by a high-salt diet.
-This, in turn, aids in the retention of calcium in the bones, potentially lowering the incidence of osteoporosis.
+This, in turn, aids in retaining calcium in the bones, potentially lowering the incidence of osteoporosis.

 7. Promote Healthy Skin

-It's possible that it'll help you have better skin.
-Figs may be useful to the skin, especially in persons who suffer from allergic dermatitis, or dry, itchy skin caused by allergies.
-In one study, a cream made from dried fig fruit extract that was used twice daily for two weeks was found to be more effective than hydrocortisone cream at treating dermatitis symptoms in 45 children with dermatitis.
+It may help you have better skin.
+Figs may be useful to the skin, especially in persons who suffer from allergic dermatitis or dry, itchy skin caused by allergies.
+In one study, a cream made from dried fig fruit extract used twice daily for two weeks was more effective than hydrocortisone cream at treating dermatitis symptoms in 45 children with dermatitis.

 Types Of Figs

-Peter's Honey fig has deep amber flesh and is lemon yellow in colour.
+Peter's Honey fig has deep amber flesh and is lemon yellow.
 It needs a little more warmth, so plant it in a sheltered location away from chilly winds.
-This is a double cropper that can be grown in zones 7 through 11.
+This double cropper can be grown in zones 7 through 11.

 It’s another great type To Grow Fig Trees in Containers.
 Hardy The skin of Chicago is brown-purple, and the flesh is strawberry-coloured.
 It has a pleasant, sweet flavour.
 It can withstand temperatures as low as zone 4 if protected from the elements during the winter.
 It's a heritage cultivar that Sicilians from Mount Etna brought to Chicago.
 It's been grown in the Chicago area by fig aficionados ever since.